 - Some management actions support choosing a set of saved credentials when executing the action.
 For example, when using the “Run Process As” action to execute a process on a managed computer, you can select a set of credentials to use when launching the process.

 - When configuring a hypervisor connection, saved credentials are mandatory for enabling data collection from the virtualization layer.
 Additionally, all ControlUp users need to save the same service account credentials in their credentials store in order to enable data collection from the hypervisors.
-For more information, please refer to the Connect to the Virtualization Infrastructure section.
+For more information, refer to the Connect to the Virtualization Infrastructure section.

-Sharing Credentials between ControlUp Users
+Share Credentials between ControlUp Users

-Your saved credentials are stored securely in your Windows user profile directory and are accessible solely using your own Windows user account, even when using shared configuration or when copying your ControlUp settings to another user.
+Your saved credentials are stored securely in your Windows user profile directory and are accessible solely using your own Windows user account, even when using shared configuration or copying your ControlUp settings to another user.

 ControlUp Monitor and Saved Credentials